PyLadiesGermany/pycon-it-2025-workshop/README.md

 ### 🏆 Challenge 1:

 Implement the above changes in the `main.py` file.
 Now try restarting the server (`control c` will stop it) and go to `localhost:8001/metrics`.
 What do you see?
 What do you see if you visit `localhost:8001/carbon_intensity` a few times and then go back to the `/metrics` endpoint?
-As well as a counter for the metric you defined you will also see a gauge has been created, this is a metric that represents the current value of a variable, in this case the number of requests received.
+As well as a counter for the metric you defined you will also see a gauge has been created (with prefix `_created`), this records the Unix timestamp when that metric was first instantiated.
+This extra series is purely metadata—intended for OpenMetrics compatibility—and does not represent a second, distinct count of events. ([source](https://prometheus.github.io/client_python/instrumenting/)).

 You will also see other (base) metrics, what do these base metrics represent?
 What happens if you call `.inc()` somewhere else?

 Congratulations!
 You have now created your first custom metric and exposed it via a handler. 🎉🎉🎉